 You hear different opinions on the details as no one knows for sure what paleolithic humans ate or what their diets were like locally.
 More fruits would be available in tropical areas.
 People near lakes, rivers or the ocean relied more heavily on aquatic foods.
 Hunting was a common thread as supported by fossil records.
 Foods tended to be uncooked and many foods we tend to dismiss in the modern Western world (i.e. insects) were likely part of the caveman diet.

-I have gained a general view of Paleo diet foods from reading two great books, The Paleo Solution, by Rob Wolf and The Primal Blueprint by Mark Sisson.
-Other excellent sources of information on Paleo eating include Danny Alber’s Blog, Primal North (for real deal, hard core Paleo) and the web site, Paleohacks. com.
+I have gained a general view of Paleo diet foods from reading some great books including, The Paleo Solution, by Rob Wolf, The Primal Blueprint by Mark Sisson, and Perfect Health Diet by Paul snd Shu-Ching Jaminet.
+Other excellent sources of information on Paleo eating include Danny Alber’s Blog, Primal North (for real deal, hard core Paleo) and the web site, Paleohacks.com.
 I also attended the two most recent Ancestral Health Symposia (you can see my ASH2013 presentation here).
 My take away message is this.

-”Modern Paleo diets are based on a relatively short list of food types because that’s what was available during our evolution.”
+”Modern Paleo diets are based on food types that were available and consumed during our evolution.”

 - Fish, meats; including organs, fowl and eggs